HumanSignal/label-studio/docs/source/guide/script_examples.md

 ## Check that TextArea input is valid JSON

 This script parses the contexts of a TextArea field to check for valid JSON.
 If the JSON is invalid, it shows an error and prevents the annotation from being saved.

+This is an example of a "hard" block, meaning that the user must resolve the issue before they can proceed.
+For an example of a "soft" block, see [Custom validation](#Custom-validation) above.

 ![Screenshot of JSON error message](/images/project/script_json.png)